Repository Config

 if enabled requires at least one of the approving reviews to be from a GitHub configured “codeowner”.allow-stale-reviews

-allows any existing pull request approvals to remain valid even after additional changes are pushed.allow-admin-bypass
+allows any existing pull request approvals to remain valid even after you push additional commits.allow-admin-bypass

 allows repository admins to bypass the protection rule and push directly to the branch.